 The District shall make reasonable attempts to schedule conferences at a mutually agreeable time.
-If the employee fails to appear at the scheduled conference, the District may dismiss the complaint.
+If the employee refuses to schedule a conference or fails to appear at the scheduled conference, the District may dismiss the complaint.
 If the complaint is dismissed, it may be refiled, but only if within the time period for filing a complaint.